 You wouldn’t want that, right?
 That is exactly why you need to learn and implement ICC color profiles for sublimation printing.

 For the unversed ICC profiles, make sure that every color comes out just right, depending on what kind of output device you are using.
-And while I would discuss everything there is about ICC profiles for sublimation printing, do note that they are even relevant for scanners and monitors.
+While I would discuss everything there is about ICC profiles for sublimation printing, do note that they are even relevant for scanners and monitors.

 Making sense of ICC profiles